 A Green Party spokesman this morning told the Herald that his injury was "in a bad way" and he had a suspected fractured eye socket.

 According to Trade Minister David Parker, the man who assaulted Shaw shouted something about the United Nations before the attack.

 Shaw was "shaken" after the incident, said Greens co-leader Marama Davidson.

 Although he came back into work after the incident, Shaw went back to hospital later in the day.

 He told media that his injuries "looked worse than it is".

-Children from across the country will be protesting Climate Change today.
+Children from across the country were protesting Climate Change today.

 Prime Minister Jacinda Ardern said the attack on Shaw showed New Zealand couldn't take for granted how accessible its politicians were.

 "I think all of us will probably be united in wanting to ensure we have the kind of political environment where everyone can hold their views, but they can do that safely," Ardern said yesterday.